 During Winter Tracks, visitors and locals alike build snow sculptures on Gunflint Lake.

+The shoulder seasons are a good time for budget travelers to visit.
 Frugal skiers should aim for mid-March, when skiing is great but prices drop.
-For more, see The best days of winter.

 Accommodations: At the Gunflint Lodge, cabins have wood-burning fireplaces and one to four bedrooms, and some have saunas.
 Lake homes have fireplaces, saunas, large whirlpools and two to four bedrooms.